TianhongDai/distributed-ppo/README.md

 python train_network.py

 ```
-You could also try some other mujoco's environment.
+You could also try other mujoco's environments.
 This code has already pre-trained one mujoco environment: `Walker2d-v1`.
-You could try it by yourself!
+You could try it by yourself on your favourite task!

 ### Test your models:
 ```bash